KENDALL CALL

 The Bobcat

-All night long I kept waking up to the sound of a roaring engine and the beep beep that construction vehicles make when they are in reverse.
-It permeated my dreams.
-It echoed off the hills.
-It yanked me headlong out of sleep and threw me into the wilted pillows time and again.
-It was […]
+All night long, a growling engine and grinding gears permeated my dreams.
+The relentless beep of a construction vehicle echoed off the foothills.
+It yanked me out of sleep and threw me headlong into the wilted pillows time and again.
+It was my husband, Randy, on some obsessed mission to rearrange the topography of our […]

 Read More